jonathan-anziani/jonathan-anziani.github.io/_posts/2025-06-29-three-story-tall-castle.md

 last_modified_at: 2018-03-20T16:00:52-04:00
 ---

-I was one of [X} project leads for the design, construction, and disassembly of a three-story tall wooden castle for MIT's freshman orientation.
+I was apart of a small team of project leads overseeing the design, construction, and disassembly of a three-story tall wooden castle for MIT's freshman orientation.
 The structure is 44’x24’x24’ in size with four three-story tall towers, two two-person fixed angle rock climbing walls, and one one-person angle adjustable climbing wall.

 ![castle]({{ "/assets/images/Castle.jpg" | relative_url }})